kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 - `DOUBLE`: the IO-s can store decimal numbers represented in floating-point format.
 - `LONG`: the IO-s can be set only to whole numbers in a 64 bit representation.

-Generaly the only add a few constrain at naming the IO-s:
+Generally the only add a few constrain at naming the IO-s:

 - The name of the IO-s are unique keys.
 - The name of the IO-s have to be unique threw the state and command interfaces as well.